where to stand in pickleball

 Again, give yourself some extra room and stay at the baseline.
 I tend to stand directly on the baseline or even hedge a little closer.

-Most return of serve shots are hit deep but they are rarely hit as deep as a serve.
+Players hit return of serve shots deep, but rarely as deep as a serve.
 So expect the ball to land in front of the baseline but give yourself room to adjust.

 Standing near the baseline, on the balls of your feet, shoulder width apart ready to move laterally is the best place to be.
-From here you'll be optimally positioned to hit the crucial third shot drop.
+Now, you’re in the position to hit the third shot drop.

 Where To Stand In Pickleball When Dinking At The Net